Are you over the age of 65? Do you have any visual impairment? How about hearing loss?

 Researchers at Johns Hopkins University found that those with even a mild hearing loss have a three times greater risk of falling than those with normal hearing.

-They also found that every additional 10 dB of hearing loss increased the chances of falling by 1.4 fold.
 This may be because those with hearing loss are less aware of their environment and struggle more to maintain proper balance, increasing their chances of tripping and falling.

 5 Simple Ways to Reduce Your Risk of Falling